johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 In this blogpost I will be talking about what static code analysis is, what the difference is with dynamic code analysis and when to use it.
-After that I will be covering some metrics and conclusions you can get from a static code analysis tool and I will be ending my post with a small overview what nDepend has to offer.
+After that I will be covering some metrics and conclusions you can get from a static code analysis tool and I will be ending my post with a small overview of what nDepend has to offer.

 # Static code analysis
 ## What is it?